 The monument to the Eighth New York Volunteer Cavalry Regiment is west of Gettysburg on Reynolds Avenue.
 (South Reynolds Avenue tour map) The State of New York dedicated the monument on the 25th anniversary of the battle in 1888.

-The monument was originally located 1,000 feet to the north, closer to Chambersburg Road, but in 1890 was moved to its present location to make room for the monument to the 8th Illinois Cavalry Regiment.
+The regiment’s monument was originally located 1,000 feet to the north, closer to Chambersburg Road.
+In 1890 it was moved to its present location to make room for the monument to the 8th Illinois Cavalry Regiment.

-The 8th New York Cavalry was commanded at the Battle of Gettysburg by Lieutenant Colonel William L. Markell.
+Lieutenant Colonel William L. Markell commanded the 8th New York Cavalry at the Battle of Gettysburg.
 It brought 623 men to the field.